joshfrench/om-wiki-fork/Documentation.md

   (did-update [this prev-props prev-state root-node]))
 ```

-Called when React has rendered the component into the DOM.
+Called when React has rendered the component into the
+DOM. `prev-props` is the previous application state associated with
+this component. `prev-state` is the previous component local state, it
+is always a map. `root-node` is the DOM node associated with this component.

 ### IRender